mlevinmail/UnixTimeConverter/README.md

 # UnixTimeConverter
-Multi platform library that converts unix time to human readable date time and back
+Multi platform library that converts unix time to human readable date time and back.
+When I was looking on the internet I could not find a lightweight library that only have to methods:

-Converts Unix time to human readable date time and human readable time to Unix time.
-The project is done in a Visual library, however the library is portable to other platforms such as Arduino, stm32 and more.
-The library is portable to any platform that supports uint32_t.
+    - Convert to unix time
+    - Convert from unix time

+Most libraries include tons of other functionality or tied to a certain platform.
+Therefore, it could be to "heavy" or simply impossible to run on microcontroller (AVR, ARM etc...)

+The only requirement for the library is to be able to include stdint.h where uint8_t, uint16_t and uint32_t are defined.